dg-pb/dg-pb.github.io/posts/pythons-try-finally.rst

 And that is pretty much all that there is.

-So does it need to be deprecated?
+So does usage of No. 2 need to be deprecated?